StianDahlstro/Papers/README.md

 # Papers describing financial research
-Various public papers, mostly from Arxiv og SSRN
+Various public papers, mostly from Arxiv and SSRN

 Abstracts from the papers and where to find them in alphabetical order: